 Unfortunately, these attacks have not only been attempted, they’ve been successfully carried out.
 Forbes provides a frightening example of a company in Silicon Valley (name and all detailed information withheld) that was targeted by a hacker who used not one but five separate identities from different sectors to scam a high-level executive into opening a malware-ridden attachment.
 In another example, a spoof email that appeared to come from a CEO targeted that same company’s CFO, requesting a transferral of funds.
 Thankfully, the scam was stopped in its tracks by a simple independent verification–the CFO walked into the CEO’s office and asked if he requested the transfer.
 When he said he hadn’t, it was clear that they were dealing with a hacker.

-C-Suite Attacks and Business Email Compromise Prevention
+Executive Phishing and Business Email Compromise Examples

 That last example makes an important point, which should be our basis for preventing these kinds of attacks: a foundation of strong security best practices and closely followed protocol changes everything.
 What’s more, these practices have to be instilled in and followed by each and every person, in each and every level, of an organization.
 If that process seems daunting, that’s understandable–but here are a few steps in the right direction.